mParticle/mparticle-flutter-sdk/README.md

 Import the `SuccessResponse` and `FailureResponse` classes to write proper callbacks for Identity methods.
 For brevity, we included an example of full error handling in only the `identify` example below, but this error handling can be used for any of the Identity calls.

 #### Identify

 The following is a full Identify example with error and success handling.
-You can adapt the following example with login, modify, and logout.
+You can adapt the following example with `login`, `modify`, and `logout`.

 ```dart
 import 'package:mparticle_flutter_sdk/identity/identity_api_result.dart';
 import 'package:mparticle_flutter_sdk/identity/identity_api_error_response.dart';